-Eligible health services include contraceptive prescription drugs and devices (including any related services or supplies) when they are provided by, administered, or removed by a provider during an office visit.
+Eligible health services include contraceptive prescription drugs and devices (including any related services or supplies) when they are provided by, administered, or removed by a provider.

 Voluntary sterilization

 Eligible health services include charges billed separately by the provider for female voluntary sterilization procedures and related services and supplies.
 This also could include tubal ligation and sterilization implants.